 Nowadays, there are many advanced, competitive programs offered over winter, spring, and summer breaks that are similar in philosophy to internships.
-AFS has helped students get too competitive summer programs at universities such as Cornell and Temple.
+AFS has helped students get into competitive summer programs at universities such as Cornell and Temple.

 What are the Benefits?

-So what are the experiential learning benefits your child can gain from participating in one of the aforementioned programs?
+So, what are the experiential learning benefits your child can gain from participating in one of the aforementioned programs?
 First and foremost, experiential education allows participants to grow emotionally and socially as well as academically, fully equipping them for the complexities of their next step in life.

 Students also learn how to discover for themselves; rather than relying on only provided material, they develop the investigative skills to find answers to questions.

-Offers Many Applicable Skills Though having a solid knowledge base is valuable in adult life, there are certain skills that textbooks can’t impart and scantrons can’t test for:
+Though having a solid knowledge base is valuable in adult life, there are certain skills that textbooks can’t impart and scantrons can’t test for:

 • Conflict resolution